 Tip #5 – Drinking Coffee Quickly will Help Prevent Staining

 Try drinking your coffee quickly instead of drinking your coffee over a couple of hours.
 Exposing your teeth to your coffee for longer periods of time can result in more staining.
 While it’s nice to sip your coffee, aim to drink your coffee in 10-15 minutes instead of sipping all morning to prevent those nasty stains.

 Tip #6 – Visit the Dentist Regularly

 Make sure you’re visiting the dentist regularly for a checkup and routine cleaning.
-A good dental cleaning on top of your regular oral hygiene at home can help you keep teeth looking clean and beautiful.
+A good dental cleaning on top of your regular oral hygiene at home can help you keep teeth looking clean and beautiful and help prevent stains.
 If you skip those bi-annual cleanings, you’re more likely to end up with stains that are tough to remove, even with whitening treatments.

 Tip #7 – Ask About Whitening Treatments

 Even if you take measures to prevent coffee stains on your teeth, you still may end up with staining due to coffee, other foods, and drinks, or aging.
 If you’re not happy with the shade of your teeth, talk to your dentist about in-office teeth whitening treatments.
 In-office whitening can offer dramatic results quickly, giving you that beautiful, white smile you want.